NUCLEAR MEDICINE PHYSICIAN

 Clinical activities will include the participation in all aspects of therapeutic and diagnostic nuclear medicine including cardiac stress testing.

-The ideal candidate would be certified (or eligible for certification) by the Royal College of Physicians and Surgeons of Canada and must be licensed (or eligible for licensure) in the Province of Ontario.
+The ideal candidate would be certified (or eligible for certification) by the Royal College of Physicians and Surgeons of Canada and must be licensed (or eligible for licensure) in the Province of Ontario and meet credentialing requirements of Hamilton Health Sciences/St. Joseph's Healthcare Hamilton.
 Consideration would be given to candidates with American Board of Nuclear Medicine certification who are eligible for certification in Ontario.
 Dual trained candidates in Nuclear Medicine/Diagnostic Radiology will be considered on a case-by-case basis but should be aware that this is a Nuclear Medicine position, and the candidate must be comfortable providing the full range of Nuclear Medicine services including cardiac nuclear medicine studies, cardiac stress testing, bone densitometry, radioisotope therapies and PET procedures.

-Please apply online via the McMaster Academic Careers website (https://hr.mcmaster.ca/careers/current-opportunities/) directing your application to:
+Please apply online to Job Opening# 59613 via the McMaster Academic Careers website (http://www.workingatmcmaster.ca/careers/) directing your application to:

 Dr. Chris Marriott, Ph.D., M.D., FRCPC